zian-zeng/orbit/README.md

 Then in the app:

 1. Open Settings.
-2. Open Real Data Consent / Connected Apps.
+2. Open Real Data Consent or Connected Apps.
-3. Turn on live Canvas/Google data.
+3. Enable live Canvas/Google data.
 4. Return to the chat screen.
 5. Open UMD Demo Path and refresh live signals.